parbasu/tableau/README.md

-# Tableau
+# Tableau Projects

 Version: 2020.3

 [Tableau Public profile](https://public.tableau.com/profile/parthivbasu).

-Here you can find my Tableau projects.
+On GitHub and on Tableau public, you can find my Tableau projects.
+But only on GitHub I go into the details of the project.

 I share the workbook along with the data source.
 I explain how I prepared the data to make it more suitable for Tableau and I also provide a summary of my findings.